-When they do, in goes the brilliant green, turpentine and isopropyl alcohol.
+And when she licks the fish oil … in goes the brilliant green, turpentine and isopropyl alcohol as well.

-The second example is a muscle recovery rub for dogs that kind of made me want to go postal.
+2. The second example is a muscle recovery rub for dogs.
+This one kind of made me want to go postal.

 Ingredients: menthol 20mg/g, camphor 6.25mg/g, isopropyl alcohol 350mg/g in a gel base.

-Camphor should never be used on dogs because it can cause severe issues like seizures and liver failure.
+- Camphor should never be used on dogs.
+It can cause severe issues like seizures and liver failure.

-Isopropyl alcohol is listed last along with a generic gel base.
-The gel base usually consists of propylene glycol, copolymers, polysorbates and sodium laureth sulfate.
+- The gel base usually contains propylene glycol, copolymers, polysorbates and sodium laureth sulfate.

-There is a group of alcohols, generally recognized as safe, derived from natural fats and oils.
+There’s another group of alcohols that are generally recognized as safe (GRAS).
+They’re made from natural fats and oils.
 This group of fatty alcohols has a different effect on the skin than their ethanol-based counterparts.
-Most fatty alcohols are emulsifiers (to help blend one liquid with another without separating) and emollients (skin softeners).
+Most fatty alcohols are emulsifiers (that blend liquids together) and emollients (skin softeners).

-Extracted from coconut oil, cetyl alcohol is a foaming emollient and emulsifier that stabilizes or alters the formula it is added to.
-It has a low-level occurrence of irritation.
+Extracted from coconut oil, cetyl alcohol is a foaming emollient and emulsifier.
+It stabilizes or alters the formula it’s added to.
+It has a low occurrence of irritation.

 Stearyl alcohol is mostly made from coconuts, shea nuts, and sometimes, animals.
-It is used as an emollient, emulsifier, and thickening agent.
-This alcohol is mostly solid at room temperature, and is soothing and non-drying to the skin.
+It’s used as an emollient, emulsifier, and thickening agent.
+This alcohol is mostly solid at room temperature.
+It’s soothing and non-drying to the skin.

-Cetearyl alcohol is an emulsifying wax derived from natural oils or fats.
-It is very efficient as a stabilizing agent because it imparts an emollient feel to the skin.
+Cetearyl alcohol is an emulsifying wax.
+It’s derived from natural oils or fats.
+It’s very efficient as a stabilizing agent because it gives an emollient feel to the skin.

 What Can You Do?

-If you come across an ingredient that you are not familiar with and want to know if it is safe, then the Environmental Working Group’s Skin-Deep database is an excellent place to start.
+2. If you come across an ingredient you don’t know … Environmental Working Group’s Skin-Deep database is an excellent place to start.

-There are many other types of alcohols that I have not covered, but I feel isopropyl alcohol is the most frequently utilized form of denatured alcohol used in pet products.
+There are many other types of alcohol that I haven’t covered.
+But isopropyl rubbing alcohol is the denatured alcohol you’ll find most in dog products.

 The danger of using this form of alcohol definitely outweighs any benefit a manufacture could conceive.

-Even though some labels can be disheartening, you must read them each time you buy something new or even something that you have used for a long time.
-There are plenty of products on the market that change ingredients when you are not looking.
+Even though some labels can be disheartening, you must read them each time you buy something new.
+Or even something that you’ve used for a long time.
+Manufacturers love to change ingredients when you’re not looking.

-It is up to us, the caregivers, to do the work it takes to protect ourselves and our pets from the dangers of modern industry.
+It’s up to you as a dog owner.
+You have to do the work it takes to protect your dog from the dangers of modern industry.